Recycling appliances pays off

 Give a second thought to selling one, too.
 Recouping a little cash by selling it, or gifting it to a friend or neighbor, actually decreases the overall energy efficiency in our region over time.
 From a power savings viewpoint, recycling older ones puts those energy hogs permanently out of service.

-Or, if you’d prefer to take care of it yourself, you can take your appliance to one of the Clark County Transfer Stations and pay $20.25 to have it recycled.
+Recycling is a simple process.
+Recycling companies can be hired to haul away your old units.
+Or, if you’d prefer to take care of it yourself, you can take your appliance to one of the Clark County Transfer Stations and pay a small fee to have it recycled.
 Just be sure to call ahead and make sure they are open.
+Please visit the Clark County Public Health website for additional resources.